 When you use the Export command, a file is created and downloaded to your computer.
 The file name ends with

-.flopack.
-You can share the file with another user or use it yourself to import the Flows and tables in another organization.
+.flopack and it contains all of the exported Flows and tables.
+You can share the file with another user or use it yourself to import the Flows and tables into another organization.

 When you share content with the Export command, all account information is removed.
 You’re just sharing the logic of the Flows and the schema of Tables.
 The recipient will have to assign new accounts in order to use the Flows.

 Links between Flows are maintained.
 For example, if one Flow calls a child Flow to process a list, the link between the Flows is preserved.
-If linked Flows are not included in an exported folder, you’ll be warned.
-An import or export will not succeed without the linked flows being included.
+If linked Flows aren't included in an exported folder, you’ll be warned.
+You won't be able to import and export without including the linked Flows.

 Use the Import command